s0md3v/Bolt/README.md

 ##### Comparing
 This phase focuses on detection on replay attack scenarios and hence checks if a token has been issued more than one time.
-It also calculates the average [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between all the tokens to see if they are similar.
+It also calculates the average [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between all the tokens to see if they are similar.\
+Tokens are also compared against a database of 250+ hash patterns.

 ##### Observing
 In this phase, 100 simultaneous requests are made to a single webpage to see if same tokens are generated for the requests.